SnowyMouse/superdux/README.md

 Game Boy Color emulator.

 ## Features
-* Supports most of [SameBoy's core features]
+* Supports many of [SameBoy's core features]
    * Highly accurate Game Boy and Game Boy Color emulation
        * High-level Super Game Boy emulation for games that support it
-   * Save states, including BESS save states which can be used interchangeably with other emulators
+   * Save states, including BESS save states which can be used interchangeably with other emulators such as BGB
    * High pass audio filters
    * Color correction
    * SRAM support
    * RTC support
    * Rumble support
    * Rewind support
+   * Game Boy Printer support for games that support it
+       * Can save printer feeds as a PNG image
    * Built-in boot ROMs, supportting palette switching for both DMG and CGB
 * Controller support
    * Per-controller configuration (based on name)